sbrajesh/buddypress-mute/readme.txt

 = Where should I submit bug reports? =

-If you think you've spotted a bug, please let me know by opening an issue on the [BuddyPress Mute](https://github.com/henrywright/buddypress-mute) GitHub page.
+If you think you've spotted a bug, please open an issue on the BuddyPress Mute [Issues](https://github.com/henrywright/buddypress-mute/issues) page.

 == Screenshots ==